BartvanS/War-Thunder-IRL/README.md

 For my own version I 3d printed [this speedometer](https://www.thingiverse.com/thing:3745020)

 # Usage
+*Make sure you connected your arduino via usb or bluetooth*
+### Option 1: VS
 Once you opened the solution in VS, press f5 to start the application.
+Select the com port you think your arduino is connected to.
+Start a flight and start the application

+### Option 2: Executable
+Dubble click the executable you downloaded from releases.
 Select the com port you think your arduino is connected to.
 Start a flight and start the application

 **TADA!**